JasmynGrayes/Analyzing-Startup-Investments/README.md

-# Analyzing Startup Investments | Milestone 2
+# Analyzing Startup Investments with SQL

 ## Introduction
 This project uses Crunchbase company data to analyze startup investments, funding patterns, and company outcomes.
 The goal is to evaluate high-potential startups for investment, with a focus on **cleantech** and understanding why some highly-funded startups fail.